dans2303/parkinsons-disease-detection/README.md

 ---

-## 🎯 Problem & Motivation
+## Problem & Motivation

 Parkinson’s Disease affects motor control, including **speech production**.
-Subtle variations in voice—such as **jitter, shimmer, and turbulence**— can act as early indicators.
+Subtle variations in voice, such as **jitter, shimmer, and turbulence** can act as early indicators.

 Traditional diagnosis:
 - Requires clinical expertise
 - Often occurs at later stages

-👉 This project explores a **non-invasive, data-driven approach** for early screening using voice biomarkers.
+This project explores a **non-invasive, data-driven approach** for early screening using voice biomarkers.

 ---